ibraheemdev/ibraheemca/content/posts/2020-11-04-the-strictest-rust-workflow.md

 -D --deny OPT       Set lint denied
 -F --forbid OPT     Set lint forbidden
 ```
-The strictest level is `--forbid`.
-However, the forbid level is limited.
+The strictest level is `forbid`.
+However, the forbid level is pretty limited.
 For example, let's say that you have a specific reason to use `.len() > 0` instead of `!is_empty`.
 With the `deny` lint level, you can explicitly tell clippy to not lint that comparison:
 ```rust
 #[allow(clippy::len_zero)]
 fn main() {